 Youth Team Sports Refund Policy: Refunds requested after the registration deadline will be issued only if a replacement is found and registered.
 A $7 administrative fee is charged per person.
 The uniform portion of the registration fee is not guaranteed to be refunded.

 Youth Softball Hotline (630) 540-4891

 Our in-house program caters to 1st grade through High School (novices to seasoned players).
 1st and 2nd Grade teams are randomly selected, balancing the number of boys and girls on each team.
 All other teams are formed following an evaluation of player’s skills and then a coaches blind draft.
 A maximum of 10 players are assigned to each team.
 Each player will receive a team t-shirt and must wear black shorts.
-The season includes a 10 game season for each age group (1st and 2nd grade play 6 games).
-Due to the size and nature of the program, we do
+The season includes a 10 game season for each age group (1st and 2nd grade play 8 games).

 Click here to be taken to the athletics homepage for schedules and important documents

 Below is a tentative timeline to let parents know when the seasons will begin for each grade level:

 ||Fri. & Sat.

 The soccer program is designed to appeal to a wide range of soccer abilities, from introducing the game to novices with no prior experience, to challenging more experienced players.
 The following co-ed divisions are available: Kindergarten, 1st Grade & 2nd Grade.
 3rd/4th Grade, 5th/6th Grade, 7th/8th Grade and 9th-12th Grade are gender specific.